modelica-3rdparty/Modelica_DeviceDrivers/README.md

     * Fixed multi-threaded access of UDP and shared memory communication for Windows.
     * Fixed many small issues, particularly for improved compatibility with SimulationX.
 *  [Version v1.3 (2014-05-19)](../../archive/v1.3+build.2.zip)
-    * Fixed many issues in order to support SimulationX (with the indispensable help of [tbeu](https://github.com/tbeu)).
+    * Fixed many issues in order to support SimulationX (with the indispensable help of [Thomas Beutlich](https://github.com/beutlich)).
     * Particularly, a SimulationX compatible wrapper DLL to give access to the external C functions was added.
     * Added serial port support for Linux.
 *  [Version v1.2 (2013-10-01)](../../archive/v1.2+build.1.zip)